onigoetz/profiler/README.md

 ## Installation

-__this package is currently in development, use it at your own risk !!!__
+__This package is currently in development, use it at your own risk !!!__

+__!!!
+UPDATE :: the ProfilerServiceProvider was moved to another namespace, update your app configs !!!__

 There are two ways to install this profiler